-Lizzie Peabody: Sometimes even beyond the grave.
+Lizzie: Sometimes even beyond the grave.

-Pam Henson: And now today we're going to talk about people who, even when they are gone from this world, are still here.
-Yes.
+Pam Henson: And now today, we're gonna talk about people who, even when they are gone from this world, are still here, yes. [laughs]

-Lizzie Peabody: The first secretary of the Smithsonian, Joseph Henry, died in the Smithsonian Castle in 1878.
-A couple of decades later, a Washington Post article from May 1900 reported...
+Lizzie: The first secretary of the Smithsonian, Joseph Henry, died in the Smithsonian Castle in 1878.
+A couple of decades later, a Washington Post article from May of 1900 reported ...

-Washington Post: An old watchman repeatedly said that he had met Professor Henry, fully clothed in the garments he wore in life, walking quietly about, keeping watch over the treasures of the Smithsonian that he so loved.
+[ARCHIVE CLIP: An old watchman repeatedly said that he had met Professor Henry, fully clothed in the garments he wore in life, walking quietly about, keeping watch over the treasures of the Smithsonian that he so loved.]

-Lizzie Peabody: After his death, a statue of the first secretary was placed in front of the Smithsonian Castle.
+Lizzie: After his death, a statue of the first secretary was placed in front of the Smithsonian Castle.